 "It was kind of a bad break," Boucher said.
 "I think the guy was just throwing it in front ... and it went off our guy.

 "Those are the breaks.
 That's the way it goes sometimes."

 It hasn't gone that way for the Canes of late.
 Carolina had 25 shots in five-on-five play to the Sabres' 16.
-The Canes went 0-for-3 on the power play -- they're scoreless in their last 22 -- as rookie defenseman Justin Faulk banged a shot off the crossbar on a second-period power play.
+The Canes went 0 for 3 on the power play and are scoreless in their past 22.

 Faulk, 19, had more than 22 minutes of ice time in his fourth NHL game.
-He made some heady plays in the defensive zone and was used both on the power play and the penalty kill.
+He was used both on the power play and the penalty kill.

 But as Staal quickly noted, when you play that kind of game, a team likes to be rewarded for it.